SCHEDULE GUESTS & APPROPRIATE ATTIRE

 - If you do not have a suitable yard for your party you might consider using a public park.
 Small neighborhood parks seem to work best.

 - The responsibility of making arrangements for use of the park belongs to the customer.
 We are not responsible if authorities shut down your party.
 This is very rare, but worth mentioning.
 We recommend that you seek permission to use the park, which may require a permit or pavilion rental.

 - We have set up at more than a hundred parks across several states.
 Here are some that have worked well: Wood Acres Park - Bethesda MD, CF Smith Park - Arlington VA, Temporary Rd Park - Reston VA, Fort Bayard Park - Washington DC, Jim Barnett Park - Winchester VA, Grand Caverns Park - Grottoes VA.

-Click Here for a copy of our Liability Insurance.
-Our insurance covers us everywhere we go. $30 charge for "Additionally Insured".
-Requests for "Additionally Insured" must be submitted at least 30 days before your event.
+Click the link below for a copy of our Liability Insurance.
+Our insurance covers us everywhere we go.
+Requests for "Additionally Insured" must be submitted at least 7 days before your event.

 Individual Waiver Form

 These are good for sending out with invitations.